KasraAb/NashStablecoinV2/README.md

   - Bond: Non-fungible tokens which are resealed when the price is under the pegg to contract the Nash supply.
 These are only purchasable by Nash tokens, and when the price goes     - upper than the Pegg, these tokens will be changed to Nash automatically.
   - Share: There is a reserve of ‘LSK’ coins to make the system more sustainable.
 Any user can invest in the reserve in exchange for Share tokens.
 A portion of generated Nash tokens in high prices will be distributed among the shareholders of the reserve.

-- Current PoC version supports for:
+- The current PoC implementation supports:
   - Transfer LSK or Nash tokens
   - Trading Share tokens
   - Purchase unsold Bonds